rawrtc/rawrtc-common/README.md

 ## Contributing

-Before creating a pull request, it is recommended to run `format-all.sh` to apply a consistent code style.
+When creating a pull request, it is recommended to run `format-all.sh` to apply a consistent code style.